premiumitsolution/pits-gradle-plugin-portainer/README.md

 ```
 portainerApiUrl - URL for portainer api, for example: https://repo.yourdomain.ru/api
 publishedPorts - port for publish in format: type/containerPort/hostPort;type/containerPort/hostPort.
 For exmaple: tcp/8080/80, tcp/8081/88
+removeOldImages - if true, the old images will be removed from portainer.io

 ## Tasks